Beyond the EPICS: comprehensive Python IOC development with QueueIOC: Conclusion

 \section{Conclusion}

-Architectural deficiencies in \prog{EPICS} lead to inefficiency in development and application; from the perspective of complexity and succinctness, the essence of these problems is that the architecture of \prog{EPICS} makes the complexities of \prog{EPICS} IOCs vastly higher than the lower bounds.
-A backward-compatible way to avoid these problems is replacing \prog{EPICS} IOCs with Python IOCs based on libraries like \prog{caproto}.
-Learning from \prog{EPICS} OPIs, we can require widgets in GUI frontends to communicate only with the main event loop, and mandate the use of message passing for this communication; based on this idea, the submit/notify pattern is formed, which are also related to the actor/CSP models and the MVC pattern. \prog{Mamba} frontends and standalone GUI frontends following the pattern have been developed; the communication between both kinds of frontends and their backends may be categorised into requests/replies and notifications, which are handled in main event loops inside the backends.
+Architectural deficiencies in EPICS lead to inefficiency in development and application; from the perspective of complexity and succinctness, the essence of these problems is that the architecture of EPICS makes the complexities of EPICS IOCs vastly higher than the lower bounds.
+A backward-compatible way to avoid these problems is replacing EPICS IOCs with Python IOCs based on libraries like \prog{caproto}.
+Learning from EPICS OPIs, we can require widgets in GUI frontends to communicate only with the main event loop, and mandate the use of message passing for this communication; based on this idea, the submit/notify pattern is formed, which is also related to the actor/CSP models and the MVC pattern. \prog{Mamba} frontends and standalone GUI frontends following the pattern have been developed; the communication between both kinds of frontends and their backends may be categorised into requests/replies and notifications, which are handled in main event loops inside the backends.
 The combination of an event loop, requests and notifications can also be observed elsewhere; thus by treating \verb|caput|, \verb|caget| and \verb|camonitor| as specialised requests/replies and notifications, and handling them in Python-based main loops, the \prog{QueueIOC} framework is formed.
-After comparing the architecture of \prog{QueueIOC} with that of \prog{EPICS}, we believe \prog{QueueIOC} has the potential to eventually replace most \prog{EPICS} IOCs currently used with succinct workalikes; under certain conditions, it may even become a starting point for a unified device-control ecosystem.
-Examples given for \prog{QueueIOC} include workalikes of \prog{StreamDevice}/\prog{asyn}, as well as \prog{seq}-like IOCs for monochromators, motor anti-bumping and motor multiplexing; also reported are a workalike of \prog{procServ}, as well as a \prog{procServControl} workalike based on it and \prog{QueueIOC}.
-A \prog{QueueIOC}-based framework for detector integration, which overcomes \prog{areaDetector}'s limitations in performance and architecture, is presented in \cite{zhang2024}.
+After comparing the architecture of \prog{QueueIOC} with that of EPICS, we believe \prog{QueueIOC} has the potential to eventually replace most EPICS IOCs currently used with succinct workalikes; under certain conditions, it may even become a starting point for a unified device-control ecosystem.
+Examples given for \prog{QueueIOC} include workalikes of \prog{StreamDevice}/\prog{asyn}, as well as ``sequencer'' IOCs (like those based on \prog{seq}), including those for monochromators, motor anti-bumping and motor multiplexing; also reported are a workalike of \prog{procServ}, as well as a \prog{procServControl} workalike based on it and \prog{QueueIOC}.
+A \prog{QueueIOC}-based framework for detector integration, which aims to overcome some architectural limitations of \prog {areaDetector} while still offering decent performance, is presented in \cite {zhang2024}.
+A practical analysis is given for the unique benefits of \prog {QueueIOC}, emphasising its pursuit of the utmost simplicity, which leads to significant reduction in the cost of development and maintenance.